For Faculty & Staff

 Click here for instructions on how to create an account and post a new job.

 Click below for specific information about interviewing and supporting your student employees.

 Internships provide students with opportunities to apply classroom learning to work situations, develop skills, and gain valuable experience.
 The following information can assist you as you work with students pursuing internships.

 Locating an Internship

 The CEO provides numerous resources for students seeking internships.
-We first advise students to be utilizing Goucher Recruit.
-All students are pre-registered in the system and the postings are updated daily.
+We first advise students to utilize Goucher Recruit.
+All students are pre-registered in the system and the postings are updated frequently.
 If they need assistance navigating Goucher Recruit, please direct them to our office drop- in advising hours.

 In addition to Goucher Recruit, the CEO offers additional resources here.
 The CEO is happy to meet with any student to help them develop search strategies that meet their specific needs.